-Pros: The Gantt chart software allows you to drag and drop items onto the timeline.
-It also enables you to see which employees are available to take on more work and who is maxed out.
+Pros: The Gantt Chart software allows you to drag and drop items onto the timeline.
+See which employees are available to take on more work and who is maxed out using resource views.
 Joining HR aspects and project management makes life easier for everyone.

 Cons: New users can find navigation and project set-up difficult.
 The search function isn’t great, and it can be difficult to search for past projects if you have a lot of history.
 The guest license (which clients would typically use) isn’t as user-friendly or well designed.

 Pricing: Try it free for 14 days, then $24/user/month for Teams.
 Enterprise packages quoted separately.